Hedwig Potthast: Early life

-Hedwig Potthast was born on 5 February 1912 in Cologne, North Rhine-Westphalia as the daughter of a local businessman.
-After her final Abitur exams at secondary school, she trained as a secretary qualified in foreign languages.
+Hedwig Potthast was born on 5 February 1912 in Cologne, North Rhine-Westphalia, as the daughter of a local businessman.
+After her final Abitur exams at secondary school, and attending a finishing school, she trained as a secretary qualified in foreign languages at the Economic Institute for Interpreters, Mannheim.
 At the end of her training in 1928, Potthast worked in Koblenz.

 Relationship with Himmler

 Through Kurt Baron von Schröder, one of the founders of the Freundeskreis der Wirtschaft ("Circle of Friends of the Economy"), she met Reichsführer-SS Heinrich Himmler.
 In 1934, she was employed at Gestapo headquarters at Prinz-Albrecht-Strasse in Berlin.
 From early 1936 until early 1941, Potthast was Himmler's private secretary, and in this function was particularly responsible for Himmler's sponsorship and giving of awards.

 Himmler and Potthast confessed their love for each other at Christmas time in 1938.
 At first they tried to keep it platonic, but they fell into an adulterous relationship.

-Himmler's wife since 1928 and mother of their daughter, Margarete Himmler, found out about Himmler's relationship with Potthast at some time in February 1941.
+Margarete, Himmler's wife since 1928 and mother of their daughter, found out about Himmler's relationship with Potthast at some time in February 1941.
 She felt humiliated and bitter, and Potthast's parents rejected the extramarital relationship.
 Potthast first took up residence in Grunewald and from 1943 she lived in Brückentin, near the estate of Oswald Pohl, because she was a friend of his wife, Eleonore.
 Lina Heydrich, wife of Himmler's right-hand man Reinhard Heydrich, and Gerda Bormann, spouse of Martin Bormann, were also counted among her friends.
 Later she lived in Berchtesgaden, Bavaria.